abhimanyud123/Instacart-Market-Basket-Analysis/README.md

 # 🛒 Instacart Market Basket Analysis using PostgreSQL & Power BI

-## 📌 Project Overview
+# 📌 Project Overview

-This project analyzes customer purchasing behavior using the Instacart Online Grocery Shopping Dataset.
+This project analyzes customer purchasing behavior using the **Instacart Online Grocery Shopping Dataset**.
 The analysis was performed using **PostgreSQL** for data processing and **Power BI** for visualization, following a complete end-to-end data analytics workflow.

 The project transforms raw transactional data into meaningful business insights by exploring customer behavior, product performance, department contribution, reorder patterns, and shopping trends.

 ---

-## 🎯 Business Problem
+# 🎯 Business Problem

 Instacart processes millions of grocery orders, making it challenging to understand customer purchasing behavior and optimize business operations.